cucerdariancatalin/SimplePrograms/README.md

 (See more in [Wikipedia](https://en.wikipedia.org/wiki/Caesar_cipher))

-[Here](CaesarCipher.java) you can see the implementation of Caesar Cipher (i used offset to the right) in Java.
+[Here](CaesarCipher.java) you can see the implementation of Caesar Cipher (I used offset to the right) in Java.

 ### ChangingArrayType